knowthelist/fhem-tablet-ui/README.md

 By default the ui gets/sets the fhem parameter 'STATE' (not 'state').

 ######Thermostat
-Configure as device='...' that item which delivers temp and desired-temp as reading Default parameter are
+Configure as device='...' that item which delivers temp and desired-temp as reading.

+Default parameters are:
 ```
 data-get="desired-temp" data-temp="measured-temp"
 ```